indigotree/www-bagnallcentre-com/content/whats-on/food-health-budget.md

 draft: false
 starts_at: 2018-05-26T10:00:00.000Z
 featured_image: /uploads/kitchen-with-table-cloths.jpg
-event_categories:
+event_categories: ''
-  - featured
 ---
-_**We are delighted that this class has now sold out and are pleased to be running the next one on Saturday 21st July!
-Book your place for 21st July [here](https://www.eventbrite.co.uk/e/food-for-health-on-a-budget-tickets-46070362695).**_
+**_We are delighted that this class has now sold out and are pleased to be running the next one on Saturday 21st July!
+Book your place for 21st July [here](https://www.eventbrite.co.uk/e/food-for-health-on-a-budget-tickets-46070362695)._**

 This class will equip you with a foundation of skills and knowledge that will enable you to make lasting and delicious changes to your diet, both easily and affordably.